 The Partnership has worked closely with North Ayrshire Council Housing Services and local Registered Social Landlords to enhance the options available to people with a learning disability or complex health & social care need to remain in a suitable housing solution within their locality.
-The Partnership will continue to work with Housing colleagues on their Social Housing Investment plans and we are delighted with the supported accommodation at Trindlemoss, Irvine and Watt Court, Dalry which have now opened and looking forward to Flatt Road, Largs, St Michael's Wynd, Kilwinning and Caley Court, Stevenston opening by the end of 2021.
+The Partnership will continue to work with Housing colleagues on their Strategic Housing Investment Plans and we are delighted with the supported accommodation at Trindlemoss, Irvine and Watt Court, Dalry, which have now opened and looking forward to Flatt Road, Largs, St Michael's Wynd, Kilwinning and Caley Court, Stevenston opening soon.

 In the context of "Home First", the Partnership is working with CPP Partners to deliver the Rapid Rehousing Plan reduce levels of homelessness by putting in place a multidisciplinary team.
-[Insert Home First image]